One family’s harrowing escape to the US – and the Trump government’s relentless efforts to deport them back

 Key Takeaways

-What this means for asylum seekers now
+What it means for migrants now

 Source: Original Article